 By 1453, the war was coming to an end.
 England had lost all of its French lands, except for the port city of Calais.
 Although England had been defeated, a peace treaty was never signed.
 Despite the odds, Charles VII had emerged victorious.
 He could now focus on rebuilding his kingdom.

-Charles VII spent the remainder of his reign engaged in conflict with his heir, the future Louis XI.
+Charles VII of France spent the remainder of his reign engaged in conflict with his heir, the future Louis XI.
 Both men often disagreed with each other.
 A cunning and ruthless prince, Louis tended to intrigue behind the king’s back.
 Charles eventually reached a breaking point with his son after Louis refused to submit to him.
 To escape his father’s wrath, Louis fled to Burgundy for protection.
 The two men remained estranged until Charles’s death on July 22, 1461.

 Charles VII proved to be one of France’s most important kings.
 Inheriting a chaotic kingdom, Charles managed to rise from an exiled claimant to a crowned king.
 By creating peace with Burgundy, Charles gradually turned the tide of war in France’s favor.
 In 1453, the king finally emerged victorious against the English.
 With his kingdom secured, Charles focused on rebuilding it for his successors.